dannybouwers/trala/README.md

     restart: unless-stopped
     networks:
       - traefik-net # Must be on the same network as Traefik
-    # No need to expose ports directly when using Traefik
-    # ports:
-    #   - "8080:8080"
     volumes:
       # Optional: Mount a local file to override icons.
 See "Icon Overrides" section below.
       - ./icon_overrides.yml:/config/icon_overrides.yml:ro